 If we are notified that an email address associated with an account is no longer valid, we reserve the right to automatically delete the account after a certain period of time.

 Please request a change of user group by sending an email to email@example.com.
 We will examine your request within 1-2 business days.
-If approved, the change will be made automatically, otherwise we will contact you.

 The FID BBI portal aggregates title data related to the subjects of book studies as well as library and information science.
 There are two procedures: